You shouldn’t need a crisis to take necessary positive action.

 - Spouses who know something is wrong in their relationship but do little about it until it is too late

-- Parents who see their kids hanging out with the wrong crowd and/or making bad personal decisions but claiming they are powerless to address the issue
+- Parents who see their kids spending time with the wrong crowd and/or making bad personal decisions, but claim they are powerless to address the issue

 - All Waves Come Crashing To Shore (capacity-building.com)

 - Apply Positive Workplace Behavior To Soar Greater Heights (brighthub.com)

 - Proactive vs reactive (sashadichter.wordpress.com)

 - The only thing that is stable is change (theenlightenedmale.wordpress.com)

 - Create Your Own Destiny (capacity-building.com)